New convergence analysis of a primal-dual algorithm with large stepsizes: New convergence results with weaker conditions

 Let $\vI$ be the identity operator defined on a Hilbert space.
 For simplicity, we do not specify the space on which it is defined when it is clear from the context.
-When $\nabla l^*\equiv 0$ and $\vP=\vD=\vI$, the iteration reduces to~\eqref{for:PD3O_nog_simp}, which is an existing primal-dual algorithm proposed in~\cite{chen2013primal,drori2015simple,loris2011generalization}.
-Its convergence is shown if $\vI-\lambda\vA\vA^{\top}$ is positive semidefinite and $\gamma< 2/L$ with $L$ being the Lipschitz constant of $\nabla f$.
+When $l$ is the indicator of a singleton\footnote{It means that $\nabla l^*(\vs)\equiv 0$.}, $\vP=\vI$, and $\vD=\vI$, the iteration of~\eqref{for:PD3O_nog} reduces to~\eqref{for:PD3O_nog_simp}, the existing primal-dual algorithm proposed in~\cite{chen2013primal,drori2015simple,loris2011generalization}.
+Its convergence is shown if $\vI-\tau\sigma\vA\vA^{\top}$ is positive semidefinite and $\tau< 2/L$ with $L$ being the Lipschitz constant of $\nabla f$.

+If the operators $\vP$ and $\vD-\tau\sigma\vA\vP^{-1}\vA^\top$ are positive definite, the convergence of~\eqref{for:PD3O_nog} with an additional condition for $\tau$ can be shown easily from nonexpansive operators with metric~\cite{yan2017three,bauschke2011convex,ryu2016primer}.
+To the best of our knowledge, this paper is the first one to show the convergence of a primal-dual algorithm when $\vD-\tau\sigma\vA\vP^{-1}\vA^\top$ is not positive definite, and the analysis is different from positive definite cases.